wp-plugins/cp-image-store/readme.txt

 This section contains the setup options for the CP Image Store with Slideshow.

 *   URL of Store page: Enter the URL of the web page where the CP Image Store with Slideshow was inserted.
 The URL of the store will be used to enable return from the product page to the store page.
+*   Display a search box: Inserts a search box in the web page of the CP Image Store with Slideshow to search images by texts
 *   Allow filtering by type: Inserts a field in the web page of the CP Image Store with Slideshow to filter images by type (possible types of images: Clip Art, Photo, Draws, Vectors, etc.)
 *   Allow filtering by color: Inserts a field in the web page of the CP Image Store with Slideshow to filter the products by their color scheme (color schemes possible: Full color, Black and White, Sepia, etc.).
 *   Allow filtering by authors: Inserts a field in the web page of the CP Image Store with Slideshow to filter products by their author.